 Wearing the superhero cape is optional.

-Dr Elayne Daniels is a psychologist specializing in eating disorders, body image, and High Sensitivity.
+Dr Elayne Daniels is a psychologist, consultant, and international caach specializing in eating disorder recovery, body image, and High Sensitivity.
 Her passion is helping Highly Sensitive People embrace their sensitivity so they canTHRIVE!
 For more information, contact her here.